Quick Summary

 To qualify for listing on the Main Board of the JSE, the applicant company typically must satisfy the following criteria:

-The applicant must have audited financial statements for the preceding three financial years and either:
+The applicant issuer is exempt from the requirement to provide audited financial statements for the preceding three years if it:

 Other initial listing requirements